 The first day and a half of our safari trip is spent in and around Cape Town.
 During our Cape Town stay we hike up the famous Table Mountain and visit Cape Point and the Cape of Good Hope, the world famous V&A Waterfront, coastal Hout Bay, one of the Cape Winelands farms and numerous other great attractions.

 The exact program of our activities depends on the weather while we are staying in Cape Town.
 We spend two nights at our lodge on the beachfront.

 Departing from Cape Town on day three, we stop at Blouberg Strand for a panoramic view of Table Mountain lying across the bay.
 Travelling north we pass through the Swartland area and continue along the West Coast into the Namaqualand region of South Africa.

 The Namaqualand area, shaped by the winds blowing in from the cold Benguela current, comes alive with colourful wildflowers in the early spring when the otherwise barren hills are transformed into a rolling sea of blooms.
 We overnight along the West Coast, enjoying a homemade meal on our first night out of the big city.

 Travelling north, we enter Namibia famous for its desert vistas and dramatic landscapes.
 Once over the border, we cover the short distance to our next lodge, located on the banks of the Gariep River, widely known by its former name - the Orange River.
 In the afternoon you can relax along the banks of the Orange as we prepare for our canoe excursion tomorrow.

-On day five we set off on our Orange River canoe trip enjoying the rugged scenery as we paddle along.
+On day five, after breakfast, we set off on our Orange River canoe trip enjoying the rugged scenery as we paddle along.
 The Orange River is South Africa's longest river, with its source in the Lesotho Highlands of the Drakensberg Mountains.
 This river creates a natural border between South Africa and Namibia, forming a winding green belt through the mountainous and desert terrain of Richtersveld National Park.

 Canoeing along the Orange River we enjoy this remote and striking wilderness setting at a leisurely pace.
 We spend both nights staying at the comfortable lodge featuring a bar, pool, internet cafe, restaurant and shop.